 For a better view of the summary picture, please download this PDF version.
 If there are detail changes in the build-up to the Show, they will be published on the City website and we will repeat them here.
 If you have any particular concerns please follow us on twitter or get in touch.

 London Bridge is open as normal.
 Southwark Bridge is open but on the north side you can only get to Upper Thames St and Bishopsgate.
 Blackfriars bridge goes nowhere so it is closed all day.

 Buses will be diverted around the City, or turn back at the edge of the closed area.
 Please see our buses page for a summary.
 The TfL journey planner is aware of the Show and can prepare a route for you.

 Sorry.
 There are no special cases.
 The secure area is heavily policed and there is a lot of heavy equipment moving around.
-There is no way in or out of the secure area after 7am, even if you could get past the mounted regiments, giant inflatable pig and horde of fierce Kazakh warriors that are warming up between you and the perimeter.
+After 7am there is no way in or out, even if you were able to get past the marching bands, giant inflatable pigs, Kazakh warrior hordes and mobile artillery units that are forming up between you and the perimeter.